 - Being sedentary

 - Eating a diet high in saturated fats

 Heart Healthy Tips

 While there are some risk factors you won’t be able to change – namely family history – there is a lot you can do to lower your risk for heart disease.
 The National Heart, Lung, and Blood Institute recommends the following tips for preventing heart disease:

 Know Your Numbers

 Ignorance is not bliss – especially when it comes to your heart health.
-Your blood pressure, total cholesterol, blood sugar, and BMI all influence your heart health.
+Your blood pressure, total cholesterol, blood sugar, and BMI all influence heart health.
 Knowing your numbers will give you a better understanding of how healthy your heart is, and your risk of developing heart disease.
 Adults should be screened annually for high blood pressure, high cholesterol, diabetes, and obesity.
 Work with your physician to lower your risk factors for heart disease by making recommended lifestyle modifications and taking medications that are prescribed.

 Smoking is not only a separate risk factor for heart disease, but it also worsens other risk factors that may be present.
 The Mayo Clinic shares that cigarette smoke limits the amount of oxygen in your blood.
 With less oxygen available, your heart needs to work harder to supply oxygen to your body and brain – which can cause high blood pressure.
 If you currently smoke – quit.
 Doing so can significantly reduce your risk of developing heart disease.
 If you are having trouble quitting, your doctor may be able to help.